|

 Final Thoughts about the Drinking Age in Turkey

-Firstly we addressed the question of “Is alcohol legal in Turkey” and then we figured out “What age can you drink in Turkey?”
-Respectively the answers are yes and legal age of 18 if you missed it.
+Firstly we addressed the question “Is alcohol legal in Turkey” and then we figured out “What age can you drink in Turkey?”
+Respectively the answer is yes and the legal age of 18 if you missed it.

-Adhering to the Turkey legal drinking age is important.
+Adhering to Turkey’s legal drinking age is important.
 A restaurant won’t serve alcohol to a minor nor can a minor purchase it but they are often found drinking alcohol.
 So be careful.

 Turkey has a fairly low drinking age for tourists, which can be great news for some travelers with an affinity for socializing.